-Mint ice cream recipe – An eggless ice cream with chocolate and mint flavor.
+Mint ice cream recipe without ice cream maker – An eggless ice cream with chocolate and fresh mint flavor.
 It can be made with or without an ice cream maker.
-I made this a few weeks ago when the kids holidays just started.
+I made this mint ice cream a few weeks ago when the kids holidays just started.
 If you like the flavor of mint and the creamy rich texture of homemade ice cream then you will love this.
 This can be made with or with out any chocolate in it.

 To make mint ice cream, usually few drops of food color is added.
 I haven’t used any but the flavor of fresh mint itself is so good that color doesn’t really matter.
 If you still prefer you may add it to the ice cream mixture just before whipping or churning it.